 Article VIII: Standing Committees

-The following shall be the standing committees of the CHC Academic Senate: Curriculum, Educational Policy, Honors Steering, Educational Technology, Basic Skills and Chairs Council.
+The following shall be the standing committees of the CHC Academic Senate: Curriculum, Educational Policy, Honors Steering, Educational Technology, Basic Skills, Noncredit and Chairs Council.

-Three consecutive absences or five absences in a semester from any AS standing committee will be treated as a Senator’s resignation of his or her Academic Senate committee membership.
+Three consecutive unexcused absences or five unexcused absences in a semester from any AS standing committee will be treated as a Senator’s resignation of his or her standing committee membership.

 The duties of the standing committees shall include the following: